lubanrb/genesis/README.md

 ## Genesis Configurations

-Please refer to [genesis.conf](Genesis config file) for detail Genesis configurations.
+Please refer to [Genesis config file](genesis.conf) for detail Genesis configurations.
 Also, if custom options are needed, you can use it as a config file template.
 Feel free to uncomment and customize the options that you need.